Skip to Content

 Kevin Zhu, Opinion Co-Editor

-Kevin is a first year Data Science major.
+Kevin is a second year Data Science major.
 He is on par to become the biggest corporate sellout, covering up his actually very artsy inside by presenting himself as a STEM guy.
 In addition, Kevin also plays 4 instruments, basketball, and is definitely not only 5’7.
 He likes cliche inspirational quotes and deep movies, so he will quote Camus to end his bio: “In the midst of winter I found within me an invincible summer.”

 More to Discover